Written and updated by Ruqin

 2. How to Get to the Muslim Quarter in Xi’an

-When planning how to visit the Muslim Quarter in Xi’an, the first step is knowing how to get there.
+When planning your visit to the Muslim Quarter in Xi’an, the first step is knowing how to get there.
 Conveniently located in the heart of Xi’an’s city center, the Muslim Quarter is easily accessible by public transportation.

 By Subway